James Mackintosh: Judge of Bombay

-Upon being knighted, he was appointed Recorder (chief judge) of Bombay, taking up the post in 1804.
+Upon being knighted, he was appointed Recorder of Bombay, taking up the post in 1804.
 Within a few months he had established the Bombay Literary Society at his home, where a circle of intellectuals and friends would meet to discuss the history, geography, zoology and botany of the sub-continent as well as its peoples and languages, customs and religions.
 The group would later evolve into the Asiatic Society of Mumbai.

 He was however not at home in India, where he became ill, was disappointed by his literary progress with the mooted History of England, and was glad to leave for England in November 1811.

 Member of Parliament

 Mackintosh declined the offer of Spencer Perceval to resume political life under the wing of the dominant Tory party, despite prospects of office.
 He entered Parliament in July 1813 as a Whig.
 He was the member for Nairn until 1818, and afterwards for Knaresborough, till his death.

 In London society, and in Paris during his occasional visits, he was a recognized favourite.
 On Madame de Staël's visit to London he was able to keep up in talk with her.
 A close friend was Richard Sharp MP, known as "Conversation Sharp". and both men belonged to the Whig social group, the King of Clubs.

 Mackintosh's parliamentary career was marked by his liberalism: he opposed reactionary measures of the Tory government; he supported and later succeeded Samuel Romilly in his efforts to reform the criminal code; and took a leading part both in Catholic emancipation and in the Reform Bill.
+His liberalism was, however, firmly Whiggish in orientation - alongside reformers like Thomas Babington Macaulay, Mackintosh was disdainful of the Utilitarian approach to reform, launching an attack on Jeremy Bentham's 'Plan of Parliamentary Reform' (1817) in the Edinburgh Review in 1818, and criticising the philosophy of human nature which underpinned the ideas of Bentham, James Mill, and other leading Utilitarians.